LRC (train): In service

 LRC#6905 at Ottawa, Ontario during the initial Nightstar test runs, in the summer of 2000.
 This was one of the last runs of the LRC locomotives.

 The first Canadian production set was delivered to Montreal's Windsor Station on 1 June 1981.
 The first fare-paying run was made from Toronto to Sarnia on 4 September 1981, on Labour Day weekend.
 Initially, the LRCs were plagued with problems.
 One common problem was that the cars would "lock" in the tilted position even after the track had straightened out from a curve.

 At the time, Bombardier was estimating total sales of another 80 LRC sets, for up to $500 million.
 Their calculations showed that the LRC would have a cost per passenger of $23.26 over a 335 mi trip, only slightly higher than conventional trains.
 Although the LRC used much less fuel per passenger than conventional sets, even less than a bus, no further sales were forthcoming.

 Via Rail put the trains into service, persisting through their initial teething pains and coming to depend on the LRC for the majority of its intercity service in the Quebec City–Windsor Corridor.
 The original LRC locomotives were gradually retired after ten to fifteen years of service, although #6905 was used during test runs of the new "Renaissance" cars between Glen Robertson and Ottawa in 2000.
 The last run of an LRC locomotive was in 2001.

-Retirement
+Retirement and dispositions

-After being retired, some of the LRC locomotives were sold to Industrial Rail Services of Moncton, New Brunswick.
+After being retired, some of the LRC locomotives were sold to Industrial Rail Services of Moncton, New Brunswick, one of them, LRC #6008 which had been decommissioned since 1987, was sold to Canadian Allied Diesel Railway Services (CAD) on May 11, 1999 and renumbered to CAD 2000.

 Some were scrapped and others awaiting sale to museums or operators.
 Currently, only two known examples have survived into preservation.